ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 After receiving the Helper's response, the Leader includes the HpkeCiphertext in its response to the Collector (see {{collect-finalization}}).

-Once an `AggregateShareReq` has been issued for the batch determined by a given query, the Helper considers the batch to be collected.
+Once an `AggregateShareReq` has been constructed for the batch determined by a given query, the Helper considers the batch to be collected.
+The Helper MUST NOT commit any more output shares to the batch.
 It is an error for the Leader to issue any more aggregation jobs for additional reports that satisfy the query.
-These reports will be rejected by the Helper as described in
-{{input-share-validation}}.
+These reports MUST be rejected by the Helper as described in {{batch-buckets}}.

 Changing an aggregate share's parameters is illegal, so if there are further PUT requests to the aggregate share with a different `AggregateShareReq`, the Helper